knetikmedia/knetikcloud-php-client/KnetikCloudClient/docs/Api/UsersApi.md

 Reset a user's password

 A reset code will be generated and a 'forgot_password' BRE event will be fired with that code.
 The default system rule will send an email to the selected user if an email service has been setup.
-You can modify that rule in BRE to send an SMS instead or any other type of notification as you see fit
+You can modify that rule in BRE to send an SMS instead or any other type of notification as you see fit. <br><br><b>Permissions Needed:</b> ANY

 ### Example
 ```php